-CPAexcel is the perfect course for people who have busy schedules and do not have large chunks of time to study.
-I personally used this review course and was able to pass all four sections on the first try while working 50 hours a week.
+Wiley CPAexcel is the perfect course for people who have busy schedules and do not have large chunks of time to study.
+I personally used this review course and was able to pass all four sections of the CPA exam on my first try while also working 50 hours a week.
 I attribute much of my success to CPAexcel’s bite-sized lectures which made it easier to absorb and retain information.

 This program is specially designed to help you learn more in less time and would be great for any student who prefers self-study courses or has a busy schedule.
 Each main topic is broken down into smaller subsections which typically take between 30-45 minutes each.
 This offers you the flexibility to fit in a quick section whenever you find time in your day.

 Study Text – A reading assignment which is typically 2-6 pages in length

 Exam Questions – A multiple choice quiz that is presented in the exact same computer format as the CPA exam.
 It is a timed test that allows an average of 2 minutes per question.
 This is great practice and prepared me well for the actual CPA exam.
 Your quiz is graded after you finish or run out of time and reveals the questions you missed, what the answer was, and a description of why that answer is correct.

 The number of true/false and multiple choice questions depends on the length of the section and ranges anywhere from 5-30 although you will typically receive around 8-12.
 Each topic has a Diagnostic Exam which tests you on all the material in found in its subsections.
 It touches on the main subjects and typically pulls 2-3 of the most important questions from each subsection.